Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 3. Computer Vision

 Computer vision enables machines to interpret visual data, identifying objects and people in images and videos.
-Computer vision is used in various applications, from security systems to self-driving cars.
+It is used in various applications, from security systems to self-driving cars.

 4. Generative AI

 Generative AI, also known as deep learning or neural networks, has become a prominent buzzword in the tech industry.
-It utilizes large datasets and complex algorithms to generate original content and has diverse applications like image recognition, speech processing, and art creation.
+It utilizes large datasets and complex algorithms to generate original content and has diverse applications, such as image recognition, speech processing, and art creation.

 A prime example of Generative AI is ChatGPT, a language model developed by OpenAI.
 ChatGPT engages in human-like conversations, providing responses to various questions.
-Other Examples of Generative AI include Google Bard, Bing AI, DALL-E, Midjourney, and DeepMind.
+Other Examples of Generative AI include Gemini, Copilot, DALL-E, Midjourney, and DeepMind.

 5. Adaptive AI